AminMortezaie/django-tutorial/basic-poll-app-django/Readme.md

 * Question “results” page – displays results for a particular question.
 * Vote action – handles voting for a particular choice in a particular question.

+# Templates in Views
+There’s a problem, though: the page’s design is hard-coded in the view.
+If you want to change the way the page looks, you’ll have to edit this Python code.
+So let’s use Django’s template system to separate the design from Python by creating a template that the view can use.

+First, create a directory called `templates` in your `polls` directory.
+Django will look for templates in there.

+Your project’s `TEMPLATES` setting describes how Django will load and render templates.
+The default settings file configures a `DjangoTemplates` backend whose `APP_DIRS` option is set to `True`.
+By convention `DjangoTemplates` looks for a “templates” subdirectory in each of the `INSTALLED_APPS`.

+Within the `templates` directory you have just created, create another directory called `polls`, and within that create a file called `index.html`.
+In other words, your template should be at `polls/templates/polls/index.html`.
+Because of how the `app_directories` template loader works as described above, you can refer to this template within Django as `polls/index.html`.

+### Template namespacing
+Now we might be able to get away with putting our templates directly in `polls/templates` (rather than creating another `polls` subdirectory), but it would actually be a bad idea.
+Django will choose the first template it finds whose name matches, and if you had a template with the same name in a different application, Django would be unable to distinguish between them.
+We need to be able to point Django at the right one, and the best way to ensure this is by namespacing them.
+That is, by putting those templates inside another directory named for the application itself.